LunarG/gfxreconstruct/BUILD.md

 3. Rebuild and deploy `gfxrecon-replay`

 The [Android Vulkan Validation Guide](https://developer.android.com/ndk/guides/graphics/validation-layer) has further instructions for advanced validation layer usage on Android

+#### Android Detailed Examples

+For more information and detailed examples on building and using GFXReconstruct on Android can be found in the [HOWTO_android.md](./HOWTO_android.md) document.